Abdoulaye-Koroko/natural-gradients/README.md

 - *--optim*: the optimizer name.
 It can be set to `kfac` (for KFAC optimizer), `kpsvd` (for KPSVD optimizer), `deflation` (for Deflation optimizer), `lanczos` (for Lanczos optimizer), `kfac_cor` (for KFAC corrected), `twolevel_kfac` (for two-level KFAC), `exactNG` (for exact natural gradient), `adam` (for ADAM) and `sgd` (for SGD)

-- *--num_epochs*: number of epochs
+- *--num_epochs (int)*: number of epochs

-- *--data* : the dataset.
+- *--data (str)* : the dataset.
 It can be `CURVES`, `MNIST` or `FACES` for the three MLP deep auto-encoder problems. for each data specified, a model architecture associated to it and implemented in `apps/mlp_cnn/models.py` is automatically set up.
 To train your own model with your own dataset, you need to define your model and data and call them in train_mlp.py` or train_cnn.py`

 - *--batch_size (int)*: batch size